 c.
 DNS Statistics - displays a graphical representation of the daily number of hits for the chosen domain (the blue

-the line shows that the queried domain was found clean at the time of the query, while the red line shows that the queried domain was found infected at the time of the query);
+the line shows that the queried domain was found clean at the time of the query, while the red line shows that the queried domain was found infected at the time of the query.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information corresponding to each view.

-This view displays a table with the following details: Hostname, Username, IP Address, and Category Blocked Domains. - Full Logging
+The History view displays a table with the following details: Hostname, Username, Domain, Reason, Status.

 The Hostname view displays a table with the following details: Hostname, Allowed Requests, Prevented Attacks, and Risk Level.